 With this in mind, we designed a programme that will help managers navigate the uncertainty and shifting priorities caused by UN reform and COVID-19.
 Each participant will define what kind of change management COVID-19 and UN reform require of them and their teams.
 Each week participants will develop parts of their strategy to lead change and transformation in their context.
 They will get weekly feedback on their personal plans.

 The course will cover approaches to change, change leadership practices and strategies as well as ways to strengthen team resilience.
 It requires about five hours of work in average per week, including a two-hour webinar each Wednesday.

-The course benefits from the input of UN change practitioners who are part of the UNLOCK network and who have successfully led complex change processes in UN System organizations.
+The programme benefits from the input of UN change practitioners from varying UN organizations such as Department of Operational Support (DOS), the International Labour Organization (ILO), UN High Commissioner for Refugees (UNHCR), United National Office for Project Services (UNOPS), UN Women, etc. who are part of the UNLOCK network and who have successfully led complex change processes in UN organizations.

 Upon successful completion of this programme, participants will

 - Be able to identify steps and tools necessary to develop their own change strategy

 - understand how to support their staff in managing transitions